Cymekk/Cymekk/README.md

 ## Hi there 👋

-### My name is Marcin, I'm curenntyl working as Windows Server Administor.
+### My name is Marcin, I'm curenntly working as Windows Server Administor.
 In May 2022 I started my Front-End Developer journey and decided that I want to continue my carrer as Front-End Developer.

 <!--